 - Learn about what your state requires for selling a home.
 For example, most states require that you provide your buyer with a seller’s disclosure packet.

 - Consider hiring a transaction coordinator to help you through escrow and through the legal responsibilities you have as a seller.
-You can also enlist Home Bay’s help for comprehensive seller support.

 - Compile a list of questions to ask your buyers to determine whether or not they are qualified to buy your home before you spend too much time with them.

 With a little preparation and focus on the right details, you can set the stage for a successful sale and can capture the best possible return on your real estate investment.